Funeral for soldier killed saving lives in deadly Bronx fire

 THE BRONX (WABC) --Funeral services were held Saturday for a hero who died saving people from the deadliest residential fire in New York City in decades.

-Soldiers carried the coffin of Emmanuel Mensah out of a church in the Bronx.
+Soldiers carried the coffin of 28-year-old Emmanuel Mensah out of Our Lady of Mount Carmel Church in the Bronx.

 Thirteen people killed when a child playing with a stove ignited a blaze that tore through a five-story apartment building in the Belmont section in November.